All Episodes

 And you have the stopgap measure or insurance policy, whatever you want to call it, which is the motion to vacate.

-They're gonna vote for lower taxes.
+They're going to vote for lower taxes.

-They're gonna vote for energy independence.
+They're going to vote for energy independence.

-Now they can't pass everything until we give them more support in the Senate and take back the White House.
+Now, they can't pass everything until we give them more support in the Senate and take back the White House.

-And the good news is if it doesn't happen with whoever ends up being speaker, there's a stopgap measure, an insurance policy where we can all hit the pause button and get somebody who will do the job.
+And the good news is if it doesn't happen with whoever ends up being speaker, there's a stopgap measure, an insurance policy, where we can all hit the pause button and get somebody who will do the job.

 Yeah.